 - an onsite nursery

 - lots of places to buy food and drink

 Bath is a beautiful city known for its natural hot springs and Georgian architecture.
 Surrounded by rolling green hills, there are plenty of things to do whatever your interests.

 We are international in our outlook.
-We’re committed to offering support to prospective and current EU staff in the wake of Brexit.
-Research has no borders.
-We want our work to benefit everyone.
+Research has no borders and we want our work to benefit everyone.
 Our global community provides us with unique insights and extends the reach of our impact.